 No matter how the situation on the border develops in the near future, experts do not expect significant problems with fuel supplies.

 “Fuel is supplied to Ukraine by various means of transport, and motor transport accounts for only about 15% of this flow.
 So even if these transportations stop completely, the railway will easily cover the shortfall.
-Moreover, they definitely will not stop completely, since responsible carriers who worked “in white” have booked their drivers and will continue to work quietly,” says Sergey Kuyun.
+In addition, they definitely will not stop completely, since responsible carriers who worked “white-handed” have booked their drivers and will continue to work quietly,” says Sergey Kuyun.

 The situation is somewhat different with liquefied gas - about a third of this fuel is supplied by road transport.
 According to Sergei Kuyun, for this reason, “certain turbulence” is possible in the autogas market.